ionic-team/ionic-site/docs/nightly/api/page/tap/index.md

 [fastclick](https://github.com/ftlabs/fastclick) and Angular's
 [ngTouch](https://docs.angularjs.org/api/ngTouch) should not be included, to avoid conflicts.

+Some browsers already remove the delay with certain settings, such as the CSS property `touch-events: none` or with specific meta tag viewport values.
+However, each of these browsers still handle clicks differently, such as when to fire off or cancel the event (like scrolling when the target is a button, or holding a button down).
+For browsers that already remove the 300ms delay, consider Ionic's tap system as a way to normalize how clicks are handled across the various devices so there's an expected response no matter what the device, platform or version.
+Additionally, Ionic will prevent ghostclicks which even browsers that remove the delay still experience.

 In some cases, third-party libraries may also be working with touch events which can interfere with the tap system.
 For example, mapping libraries like Google or Leaflet Maps often implement a touch detection system which conflicts with Ionic's tap system.